-As the President of our local U-M Alumni Club, I want to make it clear that I consider all of you to be members.
-In fact, if you’re a University of Michigan graduate, or current student, and you find yourself in the greater Seattle area for any length of time, then you’re a “member” of our club, and welcome to attend any and all of our events.
+As president of our local U-M Alumni Club, I want to make it clear that I consider all of you to be members.
+In fact, if you’re a University of Michigan grad or current student and find yourself in the greater Seattle area for any length of time then you’re a “member” of our club.
+We welcome you to attend all of our events.

 With that being said, there is a distinction to be made.
-Our local club is an affiliate of the Alumni Association of the University of Michigan (AAUM).
-We rely on the national Association for a great deal of our communication infrastructure and for most of our finances.
+Our local club is an affiliate of the Alumni Association of the Unversity of Michigan (AAUM).
+We rely on the National Association for a great deal of communication infrastructure and for most of our funding.
 In terms of finances, our income is based on the number of Alumni Association members we have in the area.

 If you’re not yet a member, then you have an opportunity to make our club even stronger by joining today!
 In addition to all the other benefits of membership – including discounts on local club events that require paid registration – you’ll get that warm feeling of knowing you’re not just part of the Michigan network, you’re a member who’s actively contributing to increasing the strength and reach of that network.

-So I encourage all of you to stay involved with our local U-M Alumni Club.
+I encourage all of you to stay involved with our local U-M Alumni Club.
 There’s often a natural ebb and flow to alumni participation in local clubs, depending on other events going on in people’s lives, and that’s only natural.
-Just remember that, no matter what’s going on in your life at the moment, there’s only one organization that’s working tirelessly, year in and year out, to maintain and strengthen the reach and quality of our U-M Alumni network, and that’s the Alumni Association of the University of Michigan.
+Just remember that no matter what’s going on in your life now, there’s only one organization that’s working tirelessly, year in and year out, to maintain and strengthen the reach and quality of our U-M Alumni network, and that’s the Alumni Association of the University of Michigan.
 So, if you’re not already a “contributing member,” then join today!

 University of Michigan Club of Seattle